CS-SI/Orekit/src/site/markdown/architecture/forces.md

   penumbra and no force at all during complete eclipse, and taking attitude into account if spacecraft shape is defined,

+* Earth Albedo and IR emission force model.
+Our implementation is based on
+  paper: _EARTH RADIATION PRESSURE EFFECTS ON SATELLITES", 1988, by
+  P. C. Knocke, J. C. Ries, and B. D. Tapley_.

 * solid tides, with or without solid pole tide,

 * ocean tides, with or without ocean pole tide,

-* post-Newtonian correction due to general relativity,
+* post-Newtonian correction due to general relativity with De Sitter and Lense-Thirring terms,

 * forces induced by maneuvers.
 At present, only constant thrust maneuvers are implemented, with the possibility to define an impulse maneuver, thanks